ran-weii/ran-weii.github.io/_posts/2023-07-30-active-inference-introduction.markdown

 ---
 layout: post
-title:  "Introduction to Active Inference"
+title:  "Making Sense of Active Inference: Optimal Control Without Cost Function"
 date:   2023-07-30 00:00:00 -0000
 ---

-# Read Between The Lines of Active Inference

-Here is my attempt to introduce the mechanics of active inference, a framework for modeling and understanding sentient agents originated from neuroscience.
-My main interest will be centered on active inference's ambition to unify perception and control under the same optimization objective.
-As explained below, a unified objective likely has many advantages, including simpler agent design and better performance.
+Here is my attempt to introduce the mechanics of active inference, a framework for modeling and understanding sentient agents originated in neuroscience.
+My main interest will be centered on active inference's approach to unify perception and control under the same optimization objective.
+As we will explain below, a unified objective likely has many advantages, including simpler agent design and better performance.
+We will see that active inference approaches the unified objective from a very perception-centric perspective rather than a control-centric perspective, which is itself a recent movement in reinforcement learning and optimal control.

-The active inference literature is not very reader-friendly, especially to people new to the area.
-This post is the product of me reading a handful of active inference papers without any guidance or consultation; thus "read between the lines".
-A lot of the contents here are taken from my thesis (which hopefully will be published by the university soon) and previously published open-source materials (see end of post).
-Any feedback or discussion is highly appreciated (please find my contact at the bottom).

 ## Why unify perception and control?

-We will consider agents that build an explicit model of the environment and behave in a way such that a reward function is optimized (a.k.a., model-based reinforcement learning agent).
+We will consider agents that build an explicit model of the environment and behave in a way such that a reward function is optimized (a.k.a., model-based reinforcement learning; MBRL).
 Perception can be understood as making predictions about the future states of the environment.

 The traditional recipe for building such agents is to let them interact with the environment and collect data, optimize the predictive accuracy of the model, and use the model to plan sequences of reward-maximizing actions.
-As the model becomes more accurate, the agent's ability to achieve high reward should increase correspondingly.
+As the model becomes more accurate, the agent's ability to achieve high rewards should increase correspondingly.

 Unfortunately, a recent paper titled [Objective Mismatch in Model-based Reinforcement Learning](https://arxiv.org/abs/2002.04523) found that the correspondence between model accuracy and achieved rewards is often violated in practice, if not non-existent at all.
 There are numerous ways why this could be the case.
-For example, in model-base RL, there is a well-known phenomenon that inaccuracies in the model (due to overfitting to training data and lack of generalization on out-of-distribution data) tends to be exploited by the planner, which has been studied extensively (for example, see [When to Trust Your Model](https://arxiv.org/abs/1906.08253)).
+For example, in model-base RL, there is a well-known phenomenon that inaccuracies in the model (due to overfitting on training data and lack of regularization on out-of-distribution data) tends to be exploited by the planner, which has been studied extensively (for example, see [When to Trust Your Model](https://arxiv.org/abs/1906.08253)).
 Model exploitation can lead to premature convergence, but more often catastrophic failure.
-The bottom line here is that the conflict arises because **the model is not trained for how it is supposed to be used**: making decisions.
+The bottom line here is that the conflict arises because **the model is not trained for how it is supposed to be used: optimizing rewards**.

-There is thus increasing interests in developing *decision-aware* model training objectives.
-[Value-aware](https://proceedings.mlr.press/v54/farahmand17a.html) and [value-equivalent](https://arxiv.org/abs/2011.03506) methods attempt to optimize the model such that it yields the same Bellman backup as data sampled from the environment.
-The set of models that satisfy value-equivalence shrinks for increasingly larger sets of policies and values and eventually collapse to the true model given sufficient capacity.
-[Control-as-inference](https://arxiv.org/abs/2006.05443) inspired approaches suggest that the model should be trained optimistically to favor high observed value.
-Overall, it does not seem we are close to settling the debate on a proper objective for model training.

-*Wouldn't it be nice if the model and the planner just optimize the same objective?*
+To better understand and address the objective mismatch problem, a subfield has emerged within the MBRL community called **decision-aware MBRL** which aims to develop unified objective functions for model learning and action selection so that they are aware of each other's role in the optimization process.
+In a [recent survey](https://arxiv.org/abs/2310.06253), we studied all existing decision-aware MBRL approaches and found that these unified objective functions are developed based on the principle of either better estimating or directly optimizing rewards with respect to a pair of model and action selection policy.
+Notable approaches include *value-prediction* which trains the model to predict values (cumulative rewards) instead of environment observations (e.g., see [this paper](https://arxiv.org/abs/2011.03506)) and *distribution correction* which corrects for model error in reward estimation or optimization (e.g., see [this paper](https://arxiv.org/abs/2110.02758)).
+Experimental results have shown increased robustness of agents trained with these unified objective functions to model misspecification, distracting observations, and other perceptual challenges.
+But it's clear that these approaches are very control-centric, **models are developed solely for the purpose of control**.

 ## A handwavy introduction of active inference

 Active inference can be seen as a way to develop agent objectives using ideas from the [Free Energy Principle](https://www.nature.com/articles/nrn2787) (FEP).
 The FEP roughly states that the agent has a probabilistic model of the sensory observations it is supposed to receive; both perception and control should gather evidence for the probabilistic model (i.e., maximize its likelihood).

 The FEP is often brought up at the same time with [predictive processing](https://en.wikipedia.org/wiki/Predictive_coding#:~:text=In%20neuroscience%2C%20predictive%20coding%20).
 In the RL context, predictive processing can be understood as the idea that both perception and control should suppress prediction error, where perception achieves this objective by building a better model of the environment, control achieves this objective by changing the environment such that environment-generated signals are better predicted by the model.
-Under this view, perception and control work towards the same goal: **minimize prediction error**.
+Under this view, **perception and control work towards the same goal: minimize prediction error**.
+In contrast to the control-centric approach to unified objectives in RL, models are developed for the purpose of prediction, and so is control.

-There are solid [cognitive](https://journals.sagepub.com/doi/full/10.1177/1059712319862774) and [neuroscience](https://www.sciencedirect.com/science/article/pii/S0896627311009305) motivations for active inference over utility-maximizing optimal control, mostly claiming advantages of active inference in agents with limited information storage and processing capacity.
+There are solid [cognitive](https://journals.sagepub.com/doi/full/10.1177/1059712319862774) and [neuroscience](https://www.sciencedirect.com/science/article/pii/S0896627311009305) motivations for this perception-centric view of active inference over utility-maximizing optimal control, mostly claiming advantages of active inference in agents with limited information storage and processing capacity.
 For example, in a paper titled [Nonmodular Architecture of Cognitive Systems Based On Active Inference](https://arxiv.org/abs/1903.09542), the authors found that an active inference controller is robust to model misspecification.

 Most relevant to the present discussion is a paper titled [Learning Action-oriented Models Through Active Inference](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007805), where the authors showed that an active inference agent with a misspecified model succeeds at a task while learning model parameters that deviate significantly from the actual environment statistics.
 And if the agent were to accurately capture the environment statistics in this setting, it would not solve the task.
 Furthermore, the parameters learned by the active inference agent are optimistic in the sense that the learned transition dynamics is biased towards solving the task.

-Lastly, it should be noted that active inference has gone through drastic changes over the years and I think its formulation is still not fully settled (see [this paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008420) on active inference and different kinds of free energy).
-Aside from the theories, there are increasing efforts on [integration with deep reinforcement learning](https://arxiv.org/abs/2207.06415).
+Despite these promising results, how to properly formulate perception and control as prediction error minimization has been an active research effort: active inference formulations have gone through drastic changes over the years and I think it is still not fully settled (see [this paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008420) on active inference and different kinds of free energy).

 I will unpack two versions of active inference in detail, an old and a new one, to illustrate the conceptual underpinning.